n-elia/Arduino-Nano-33-IoT-Azure-DPS-with-SSL-X.509-auth/README.md

  The sketch is well-commented, I'll write a better readme in the future :)

- Just a few hints:
+## Just a few hints
  - Read [this](https://docs.microsoft.com/en-us/azure/iot-dps/concepts-service#enrollment) before doing anything related to DPS and Arduino.
- - Use the ECCX08SelfSignedCert.ino example sketch from the ECCX08 Library to issue a private key and a self-signed device certificate (remember the used crypto chip slots for putting them in the DPS registration sketch).
+ - Use the `ECCX08SelfSignedCert.ino` example sketch from the ECCX08 Library to issue a private key and a self-signed device certificate (remember the selected crypto chip slots for putting them in the DPS registration sketch).
- - Use the ECCX08CSR.ino example sketch from the ECCX08 Library to issue a Certificate Signing Request (CSR), copy it and paste into a .pem file.
+ - Use the `ECCX08CSR.ino` example sketch from the ECCX08 Library to issue a Certificate Signing Request (CSR), copy it and paste into a .pem file.
  - Use [this](https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md) toolkit to create CA-root certificate, intermediate certificate.
- - Then use this certGen.sh script instead of the original one:
+ - Then use this `certGen.sh` script instead of the original one:
 ```
  #!/bin/bash